Volak/PrimeAfflictionDiscordBot/README.md

 ### Say
-  - ❗️ Get the bot to say anything on your behave.
+  - ❗️ Get the bot to say anything on your behalf.
   `Admin Use Only`
   ```bash
   /say {message}[Alternate]